CWT-Enhanced Vibration Sensing With Time-Frequency Region Localization Using YOLO: Experimental Results

 \subsection{Experimental Setup}

 All models are trained and evaluated on three public bearing fault datasets: CWRU~\cite{CWRU}, PU~\cite{PU}, and IMS~\cite{IMS}.
 The CWT spectrograms are generated from raw vibration signals with 2048-sample windows and $50\%$ overlap.
 Images are resized to $640 \times 640$ pixels and annotated with bounding boxes using the LabelImg tool.
 The datasets are partitioned into 80\% training, $10\%$ validation, and $10\%$ testing splits.
-All YOLO models are trained for $500$ epochs using stochastic gradient descent (SGD) (learning rate=0.01, batch size=8) on a workstation with Intel i7 CPU and RTX 3070Ti GPU.
+All DL models are trained for $500$ epochs using stochastic gradient descent (SGD) (learning rate=0.01, batch size=8).